-1. Meditate for objectivity.
-Seek a slight mental distance, which proper meditation facilitates, so that you can stand back and observe thoughts and situations without reacting to what you see.

-2. Admit the truth.
+- 1. Meditate for objectivity.
+Seek a slight mental distance, which proper meditation facilitates, so that you can stand back and observe thoughts and situations without reacting to what you see. - 2.
+Admit the truth.
 Acknowledge truth whenever you hear it or see it, regardless of the source.
-Whether it be a friend, foe or even from a little child ("out of the mouths of babes"), acknowledge truth immediately when you become aware of it.
+Whether it come from a friend, foe, or even from a little child ("out of the mouths of babes"), acknowledge truth immediately when you become aware of it.
 If you deny it or resent it, it becomes a threat and a guilt producer instead of a friend.

 Later, in order to try to get rid of guilt, you might be forced to resentfully admit the truth or do so to placate the truth-this robs truth of its magic.

-3. Watch for and let go of resentment.
-Don't resent others, don't resent the memory, and don't resent yourself.
+- 3. Watch for and let go of resentment.
+Don't resent others, don't resent a memory, and don't resent yourself.
 Don't resent feeling helpless.
-Just see your helplessness, but don't resent it.

-4. Never rise to a dare or challenge.

-5. When you find yourself getting emotionally involved and sucked into something--whether it be an argument, a movie, or a piece of music-stand back.
-When you are made aware that you were pulled into something, just stand back and get your bearings.

-6. Move at your own pace.
+Just see your helplessness, but don't resent it. - 4.
+Never rise to a dare or challenge. - 5.
+When you find yourself getting emotionally involved and pulled into something--whether it be an argument, a movie, or a piece of music-stand back.
+When you are made aware that you were pulled into something, just stand back and get your bearings. - 6.
+Move at your own pace.
 Never allow others to rush or pressure you into moving in an untimely way.
-If others are pressuring you, just be aware of the pressure, but don't respond.

-7. Watch out for anger.
+If others are pressuring you, just be aware of the pressure, but don't respond. - 7.
+Watch out for anger.
 Realize that anger is the animal emotion that supports the prideful ego.
 Anger signifies the weakness of a prideful person who uses it to defend pride.
 Yes, there is such as thing as righteous anger.
 But most of our angers are unrighteous--tinged with defensiveness and resentment.
 Take note of how resentment leads to anger and suppressed hostility.

-Resentment and hostility are weakness.
+Resentment and hostility are weaknesses.
 See anger and resentment for what they represent: the emotions of a wrong trying to be a right.

-See that impatience is a petty tyrant's way of condemning another.
-See resentment as the loser's way of sneakily hating and blaming.
+See that impatience is a petty tyrant's way of condemning and intimidating someone weaker or smaller.
+See resentment as the loser's way of sneakily hating and blaming that which has defeated or intimidated it.
+By resentment the victim of the intimidation secretly judges and feels superior in his or her mind to the intimidating source.